 (Note: Online and pre-ordering are not available this next year.)

 In addition to a wide variety of animals, the Zoo’s 80 developed acres showcase a wide variety of trees, shrubs, and perennial flowers.
 Enjoy these wonderful gardens throughout the Zoo during your visit.
 Below find information on native species, animal resistant varieties and resource wise plants that do well in the Pikes Peak Region.

 ‘Resourse Wise’ Plants for the Pikes Peak Region

 Resource Wise plants are those which require less water, care, protection from wildlife, and fertilizer than the average plant.
 They are suited to our climate and soils.
 While it is possible to grow a plant just about anywhere given enough time, money, and energy, the Zoo’s horticulture staff focus on identifying, testing, and using resource wise plants on our grounds.
-Why not join us in becoming ‘resource wise’ in your garden and landscape!
+Why not join us in becoming ‘resource wise’ and living green in your garden and landscape!

 - Native plants